Quoting out of context

 Quoting out of context (sometimes referred to as contextomy or quote mining) is an informal fallacy in which a passage is removed from its surrounding matter in such a way as to distort its intended meaning.
 Context may be omitted intentionally or accidentally, thinking it to be non-essential.
 As a fallacy, quoting out of context differs from false attribution, in that the out of context quote is still attributed to the correct source.
+Also described as selective quoting, the practice alters the apparent sense of a statement by omitting the surrounding material that qualifies it.

 Arguments based on this fallacy typically take two forms: